-John of Capistrano (+1456) lived a life very much in the ‘world’ at first, studying law, and becoming involved with the complex political machinations of the politically fractious fifteenth century, appointed as ambassador from Perugia to the quarrelsome family of the Maletestas – which, ironically, means ‘evil heads’ – to broker peace, a mission which landed him in prison.
+John of Capistrano (+1456) lived a life very much in the ‘world’ at first, studying law, and becoming involved with the political machinations of the fractious fifteenth century.
+He was appointed as ambassador from Perugia to the quarrelsome family of the Maletestas – which, ironically, means ‘evil heads’ – to broker peace, a mission which landed him in prison.

-Father John was insistent that the priests not fight in any way, nor even offer material assistance, such as handing over weapons – rather, their arms and armour were to be purely spiritual, praying, exhorting, hearing confessions, interceding.
+Father John was insistent that his fellow priests also not fight in any way, nor even offer material assistance, such as handing over weapons – rather, their arms and armour were to be purely spiritual, praying, hearing confessions, interceding.
 Few could keep up with the septuagenarian cleric, as he ran to and fro, scarcely sleeping, until, by a miracle, the Turks were routed, fleeing in disgrace.

 The Holy Father ordered that the final day of victory – August 6th – be the day chosen to celebrate the Transfiguration, in honour of the miracle.

 It was a few months after the strain of this endeavour, when he was already 76, that he caught the bubonic plague raging through the camp, and died on October 23rd of that year, 1456.
-It’s good to know that saints can be holy, yet still be ‘men of their age’, with all the limitations thereof – and we could use a few more men who refuse to compromise or please, who don’t much care about being ‘liked’, and are willing to stand up for, even fight if need be, for what they believe.
-There is hope, then, for us all, who are mired in the maelstrom of our own fractious and unsettled time.
-Even if we don’t do the perfect thing, God provides what is lacking, so long as our hearts and minds are founded in Him.
+It’s good to know that saints can be holy, yet still be ‘men of their age’, with all the limitations thereof.
+We could use a few more men who refuse to compromise or please, who don’t much care about being ‘liked’, and are willing to stand up for, even fight if need be, for what they believe.
+There is hope, then, for us all, who are mired in the maelstrom of our own fractious and unsettled time, that even if we don’t do the perfect thing, God provides for what is lacking, so long as our hearts and minds are founded in Him.

 Saint John of Capistrano, ora pro nobis!